emissary-ingress/emissary/user-guide/rate-limiting-tutorial.md

             memory: 100Mi
 ```

-This configuration tells Ambassador about the rate limit service, notably that it is serving requests at `example-rate-limit:5000`.
+This configuration tells Ambassador Edge Stack about the rate limit service, notably that it is serving requests at `example-rate-limit:5000`.

-Ambassador will see the annotations and reconfigure itself within a few seconds.
+Ambassador Edge Stack will see the annotations and reconfigure itself within a few seconds.

-## 2. Configure Ambassador Mappings
+## 2. Configure Ambassador Edge Stack Mappings

-Ambassador only validates requests on Mappings which set rate limiting descriptors.
+Ambassador Edge Stack only validates requests on Mappings which set rate limiting descriptors.
 If Ambassador cannot contact the rate limit service, it will allow the request to be processed as if there were no rate limit service configuration.

 We already have the `tour` service running, so let's apply some rate limits to the service.
 The easiest way to do that is to annotate the `tour` service.
 While we could use `kubectl patch` for this, it's simpler to just modify the service definition and re-apply.

 ### v1 API

 Ambassador 0.50.0 and later requires the `v1` API Version for rate limiting.
 The `v1` API uses the `labels` attribute to attach rate limiting descriptors.
 Review the [Rate Limits configuration documentation](/reference/rate-limits#request-labels) for more information.

 Replace the label that is applied to the `tour-backend_mapping` with: